3341 W. 43rd Place,

 12 people favorited this theater

-A large neighborhood movie palace, this 1931 Spanish-tinged Deco wonder has retained its importance to the community for over 80 years since it first opened as the Leimert Theatre in 1931.
+A large neighborhood movie palace, this 1931 Spanish-tinged Deco wonder has retained its importance to the community for over 80 years since it first opened as the Leimert Theatre on April 21, 1932.
 It was built by multi-millionaire Howard Hughes as a showcase theatre for premieres.
 It became a neighbourhood movie theatre soon after opening and was operated by Fox West Coast Theatres.
 Designed in a classic southern California streamlined Spanish Colonial style, the tall steel frame on top of the lower stucco clad tower originally had the theatres' name on it, and is a landmark for the area.

 After showing first run films for decades it was closed in 1968 with Warren Beatty in “Bonnie and Clyde”.
 The theatre was renamed the Watchtower in the 1970’s, when the Leimert Theatre was converted into a Jehovah’s Witness Kingdom Hall.